cameronglegg/stirlingdocs/docs/sop/cncpanelinspection.md

 :::

-# How to Inpect Panels before they are cut
+# How to Inspect Panels before they are cut

 This SOP is meant to outline the steps for inspecting sheets before or as they are being loaded on the deck of the CNC Machine.
 The purpose of this inspection is two fold:
 1. Identify issues with sheet goods before they are cut into parts